Daihatsu Mira: L200 series (1990)

 The L200/201 was the third and thus far most popular generation of the vehicle, offered in a large number of variants.
 The Cuore name was dropped in the Japanese domestic market, as the differences between passenger and commercial versions were narrowed.
 The L200 (front-wheel drive) was produced with the Mira badge from the spring of 1990 until at least 1998, but the platform has lived on under other names.
 L201 was the chassis code used on export market cars, usually labelled Cuore.

 As with most kei cars, the 200-series was built in two primary variants: The "V" Series is a windowed van style intended for light commercial use.
 This variant featured a fold-down rear bench seat without seat belts.
 The "S" series, intended for private use, is largely similar, but the larger, more comfortable rear seats are equipped with belts and are further to the rear of the vehicle with more leg room.
 While the seats still fold down, unlike the "V", the "S" does not offer a flat loading floor.
 These characteristics are due to Japanese tax preferences for commercial vehicles, which only allow for temporary accommodation in the rear and demand a flat loading floor.
 The top-of-the-line, turbocharged TR-XX model was available both as a passenger car version and as a van, with slightly higher equipment levels for the passenger version, which was fitted with a fuel-injected, 12-valve, turbocharged, and intercooled engine (EF-JL) producing 64 PS.
 The TR-XX van, meanwhile, had less stringent emissions requirements and received a carburetted, six-valve version of the same intercooled turbo engine (EF-XL), producing 61 PS without the passenger version's three-way catalyst.

 The range received a very subtle facelift of a more rounded overall appearance for 1993; it included altered front and rear lights, bumpers, and a new bonnet and front seats.
 This version was available to Japanese customers from August 1992, and also incorporated some changes to the lineup.
 Turbocharged automatics now received a four-speed transmission.
 Shortly thereafter, the new RV-4 model appeared.
 This version, with its crossover pretensions, latched onto the wave of so-called "RVs" (recreational vehicles) that became popular in Japan in the early 1990s.
-The RV-4 received distinct cladding, somewhat raised suspension, a roofrack and bullbar, as well as a protective plate for the engine.
+The RV-4 received distinct cladding, somewhat raised suspension, a roof rack and bullbar, as well as a protective plate for the engine.